The Emerging Trends of Multi-Label Learning: Extreme Multi-label Learning

 where $\mu > 0$ and $\lambda > 0$ are the regularization parameters.

-To scale to large-scale data sets, SLEEC clusters the training set into smaller local region before learning embeddings.
-In this procedure, SLEEC only uses feature vectors and does not consider label information.
+To scale to large-scale data sets, SLEEC clusters the training set into smaller local region just based on features and does not consider label information.
 Therefore, the instances that have similar labels are not guaranteed to be split into the same region.
 This partitioning may affect the quality of embeddings learned in SLEEC.

 Many methods have been developed to address this issue.
 For example, AnnexML \cite{DBLP:conf/kdd/Tagami17} shows a novel graph embedding method based on the k-nearest neighbor graph (KNNG).
 AnnexML aims to construct the KNNG of label vectors in the embedding space to improve both the prediction accuracy and speed of the k-nearest neighbor classifier.
 DEFRAG \cite{DBLP:conf/ijcai/JalanK19} represents each feature $j\in [d]$ as an $L$-dimensional vector $q^j=\sum_{i=1}^n x_i^j y_i$, which is a weighted aggregate of the label vectors of data points where the feature $j$ is non-zero.
 After creating these representative vectors, DEFRAG performs hierarchical clustering on them to obtain feature clusters, and then performs agglomeration by summing up the coordinates of the feature vectors within a cluster. \cite{DBLP:conf/ijcai/JalanK19} shows that DEFRAG offers faster and better performance.